Success in 90-Minute Increments

 - a maximum of three 90-minute focused periods a day provides for the most productivity.*

 But yesterday I was impatient to get more accomplished and so I scrapped my 90-minute interval plan.
-I worked pretty much straight through the day, with only brief breaks for snacks and letting my family know I was alive.
+I worked pretty much straight through the day.

 And I regretted it.
-By late afternoon, I was completely burnt out.
-I was no longer excited about the project; in fact, I was convinced it was a horrible piece of dreck.
-I felt no enthusiasm whatsoever for the next time I might be able to work on it.
+By late afternoon, I was burnt out.
+I was no longer excited about the project; in fact, I was convinced it wasn’t any good.
+I felt no enthusiasm for the next time I might be able to work on it.
 I never wanted to look at it again.

 The difference between how I felt after a day of carefully planning my work intervals, and a day working straight through, was so startling that I felt it was worth blogging about again.
 What I’ve found is that my creativity (the “muse”) tires easily, and responds favorably to enforced time limits.
 Whatever I’m doing that requires focus, I will do it better if I pay attention to the simple concept of 90-minute intervals.